AMIRSRAD/easyplay/README.md

 import your songs to queue them one by one on discord with your prefered bot

 how to use :
-make sure you have your discord open on the text-channel you want to play your songs in select your prefered discord bot (the bot must already be in your discord server) import songs in each line press start do not anything untill you see the 'done' popup
+make sure you have your discord open on the text-channel you want to play your songs in<br />
+select your prefered discord bot (the bot must already be in your discord server)<br />
+import songs in each line <br />
+press start<br />
+do not anything untill you see the 'done' popup<br />